Epivaral/AI-AgentDemo/README.md

 - Handles casual chat and suggestions, not just task management.
 - All task data is stored in a SQL database and accessed via a RESTful Data API.
 - The AI agent interprets user input and manages tasks via the backend.
+- Shows a floating notification every 15 seconds (for 5 seconds) with the number of pending tasks, styled as a modern email alert in the top-right corner.
+- Task lists are displayed as a table (ID, Task, Status) inside the chatbox for better readability.

 ## How it works
-- **Frontend:** React app with a modern chatbox UI, color-coded bubbles for different actions, and persistent chat context.
+- **Frontend:** React app with a modern chatbox UI, color-coded bubbles for different actions, persistent chat context, and a floating notification for pending tasks.
 - **Backend:** Azure Functions (Python) exposes an `/api/chat` endpoint.
 It:
   - Receives user messages and (optionally) a thread ID.
   - Uses Azure OpenAI Assistants API to interpret the message and maintain conversation context.